Body image advice for young people

 NEGATIVE THOUGHT: “Hardly anyone liked my social media post – nobody likes me.”

-BALANCED THOUGHT: “I don’t need people to like my posts in order for me to feel OK.
-Real friendship is not about the number of likes online – having a few friends who really care about you is way more important than likes online.”
+BALANCED THOUGHT: Allow yourself to feel whatever feelings and emotions come up with the negative thought and then see if you can bring some balance, such as, “I don’t need people to like my posts in order for me to feel OK.
+Real friendship is not about the number of likes online – having a few people who really care about me is way more important than likes online.”

-ADVICE: Try and spend more time doing things you enjoy and being around friends instead of connecting online and see how that makes you feel.
+ADVICE: Try and spend more time doing things you enjoy and being around people you connect with instead of connecting online and see how that makes you feel.

 Don’t compare yourself to others and stop trying to fit in

-✔️Remember nobody’s life is like social media.
-People tend to post the ‘good stuff’ and leave out all the everyday, routine tasks so it looks like everyone is having a really fantastic time all the time.
-Nobody’s life is like that.
+Remember social media is not real life.
+When we’re scrolling it’s easy to compare our lives to what see on social media.
+Remind yourself often that people tend to post the ‘good stuff’ and leave out all the everyday, routine tasks so it looks like everyone is having a really fantastic time all the time.

 HOW TO PROMOTE POSITIVE BODY IMAGE IN YOUR SCHOOL